PhD opportunities in Psychology

 We have an ever-expanding active research environment here in Dundee.
 We offer research degrees (PhD or MPhil) in a wide variety of topics in Psychology, including 'Cognition and Communication', 'Human Development' and 'Health and Well-being'.

 We provide a vibrant and supportive postgraduate community.
-For example students will enjoy a number of research seminar series in which they either hear about cutting-edge research by leading external and internal researchers, or present their own on-going work to stimulating audience.
+For example you will enjoy a number of research seminar series in which you either hear about cutting-edge research by leading external and internal researchers, or present your own on-going work to a stimulating audience.

 Prospective candidates are welcome to contact academic staff who share their area of research interest.
 However, formal application must be made through UCAS Postgraduate before a firm decision can be taken on whether or not a PhD place can be offered.